chriswailes/filigree/README.md

 Filigree: For more beautiful Ruby
 =================================

 Filigree is a collection of classes, modules, and functions that I found myself re-writing in each of my projects.
 In addition, I have thrown in a couple of other features that I've always wanted.
-Here are some of Filigree's features:
+Here are some of those features:

 * Abstract classes and methods
 * An implementation of pattern matching